 This sugar free frappuccino is a healthier version of a classic favorite.
-Sweetened only with a homemade date caramel, you’d never know you were eating something good for you!
-Be able to cool down with a cold blended coffee drink without sacrificing your health of that summer bod you worked so hard on.
+Sweetened only with homemade date caramel, you’d never know you were eating something good for you!
+Cool down with a cold blended coffee drink without sacrificing the summer bod you worked so hard on.

 Enter the sugar free frappuccino.

 You guys.
 This thing is amazing.
 When I first figured out how I thought I could make this work, Alex and I were driving around and I couldn’t get it out of my mind.

 I was so excited that night, I went out and bought everything I would need and the next day I started experimenting.
 And that was all I needed, one shot.

 While it obviously doesn’t taste exactly like a Starbucks Caramel Frappuccino (come on, everyone, it’s made with dates.) it definitely is so, so good.

 The strong flavor of the coffee covers up any date flavor, and so much better for you!
 My version contains some natural sugars, there are no added or refined sugars, plus the dates add in some vitamins and fiber making it much more filling and satisfying.

 Tips for making homemade date caramel